RaresRacsan/PlainTextEditor/README.md

 9. Find and Replace:
    - In the Find text box, enter the string you want to search for.
    - To replace the found string, enter the replacement text in the Replace text box.
+10. Bookmark:
+   - Right click on a lane to bookmark it,
+   - Bookmarks are locally store at: `%AppData%\PlainTextEditor\bookmarks.json`.

 ## Screenshots
 <p align="center">